rwalerow/bible-vs-humans/tulip/README.md

 I know that people might hold different positions and ideas, and so one.
 My goal is just to clarify some approaches a bit.

+I've strive to choose moderate pastors(No any IFB)

 I think it's benefitial to make your own mind about some topics, that's why it's benefitial to know both sides about some topic.
 Since I think you might have encountered one side, this is to provide another one.

 I believe you can make up your own mind, and decide for yourself.